New Dynamical Degrees of Freedom from Invertible Transformations: Introduction

 In our previous paper \cite{Jirousek:2022rym}, we have shown that the essential reason why a new DoF appears in mimetic gravity \cite{Chamseddine:2013kea} lies in the singular nature (that is, in the vanishing Jacobian) of a transformation whichever it is invertible or non-invertible.
 Later Ref.~\cite{Golovnev:2022jts} fully confirmed our results.
 In the current paper, we will explicitly show that \emph{singular} but \emph{invertible} transformations can actually change the number of the DoF.

-The organization of the paper is as follows.
+The organization of this paper is as follows.
 In the next section, we begin with an example of a simple non-relativistic point particle system in which an invertible transformation actually changes the number of dynamical degrees of freedom.
 This finding is confirmed by the Hamiltonian analysis.
 Another interesting example is also given, where a completely new dynamics appears after an invertible transformation with keeping the number of dynamical degrees of freedom.
-In section \ref{sec:relativistic}, we give an example of a relativistic point particle system.
-In section \ref{sec:mimetic}, a concrete example of a mimetic gravity obtained via an invertible disformal transformation is discussed, that is, mimetic dark matter \cite{Chamseddine:2013kea} appears after such a transformation.
-The final section is devoted to conclusions and discussion. {In the appendix, we also give an example of transformation with higher derivatives.}
+In section \ref{sec:relativistic}, we approach closer to metric transformations and consider a polynomial time-reparametrisation invariant action for relativistic point particle and perform an \emph{invertible} transformation of the einbein.
+We demonstrate that, despite invertibility, this transformation gives rise to two extra DoF.
+In section \ref{sec:mimetic}, we provide a concrete example of how mimetic gravity \cite{Chamseddine:2013kea} can appear via an \emph{invertible} conformal transformation of the metric.
+Mimetic gravity is a popular framework, for review see e.g. \cite{Sebastiani:2016ras}, and in the simplest cases it is able to provide a description of a fluid-like dust \cite{Golovnev:2013jxa,Barvinsky:2013mea} useful to model dark matter.
+Then, in section \ref{New_K-essence} we considered the effect of the invertible field transformation on as general scalar field models as k-essence, see \cite{Armendariz-Picon:2000nqq,Armendariz-Picon:1999hyi,Chiba:1999ka}).
+We show that the resulting theory can avoid the Ostrogradsky instability \cite{Woodard:2006nt,Woodard:2015zca} and allows for new nontrivial vacua.
+The final section is devoted to conclusions and discussion.
+In the appendix, we also give an example of transformation with higher derivatives.